co-cart/cocart-products/README.md

  * Return a product attribute terms.
  * Return all product reviews.
  * Return an individual product review.
  * Create a product review.
-(Requires authentication as customer)
+(Requires customer to use same email address used for ordering the product)
+ * No authentication required.

 ## Requirement